Evertras/simple-homemanager/02-basic-repository-setup.md

 # Make a basic repository with a simple flake

+## What's a fla-

+Don't care, move on, find out later.

 ## Init a git repository

 You want to make a git repository for your Home Manager config.
 You want this